-Final Exam: The final exam will be cumulative and is scheduled for Thursday, December 12th from 6:15 pm to 8:45 pm.
-You will be allowed two 3x5 index cards as well as your graphing calculator, and I will provide a formula sheet.
+Final Exam: The final exam will be cumulative and is scheduled for Thursday, March 26th from 4 pm to 6 pm.
+We will not meet for class that Tuesday.
+You will be allowed one page of notes (one sided) as well as your graphing calculator, and I will provide a formula sheet.